uvaai/ml2/_schedules/2 Spring 2025/index.md

 ## Schedule

-The core schedule for this course, combined with Python for Data Processing, is built around working with the material each weekday from 9 to 5.
+The core schedule for this course, combined with Data Processing and Representations, is built around working with the material each weekday from 9 to 5.
 For this we have one room on the Science Park campus permanently reserved for minor AI students, namely **L0.10**, which provides enough space for all of you to work